 The New England First Amendment Coalition sent a letter to Connecticut lawmakers recommending specific transparency requirements that should be included in recently proposed police accountability legislation.
 “With those in Connecticut now discussing how law enforcement can best be structured and overseen by the public, this is an opportune time to make meaningful changes to our police departments,” wrote Justin Silverman, NEFAC’s executive director, in a July 17 letter to members of the state’s Judiciary Committee.

-A conversation with Paul Cuno-Booth, reporter for the Keene Sentinel, about obtaining Use of Force policies from all law enforcement agencies in New Hampshire and how his public records requests led to two police chiefs reconsidering the use of chokeholds.
+Paul Cuno-Booth, reporter for the Keene Sentinel, discusses his efforts to obtain Use of Force policies from all law enforcement agencies in New Hampshire and how his public records requests led to two police chiefs reconsidering the use of chokeholds.

-A conversation with Liam Elder-Connors, reporter for Vermont Public Radio, about a surprising public records response involving the state’s attorney general, efforts to expose police misconduct and an appearance on NPRmageddon.
+Liam Elder-Connors, reporter for Vermont Public Radio, shares a surprising public records response involving the state’s attorney general, discusses efforts to expose police misconduct and talks about an appearance on NPRmageddon.

 “Especially now, police departments should be eager to get these policies in the hands of the public, so citizens will know their police officers are acting reasonably,” said Justin Silverman, the executive director of the New England First Amendment Coalition, a transparency advocacy group.

-A conversation with Tara O’Neill, breaking news reporter for Hearst Connecticut Media Group, about her coverage of the Bridgeport Police Department and the challenges journalists face while trying to report on law enforcement during recent protests and the COVID-19 pandemic.
+Tara O’Neill, breaking news reporter for Hearst Connecticut Media Group, describes her coverage of the Bridgeport Police Department and the challenges journalists face while trying to report on law enforcement during recent protests and the COVID-19 pandemic.

 The New England First Amendment Coalition, Nackey S. Loeb School of Communications and the New Hampshire Press Association presented this recorded webinar on June 26 about recent decisions expanding the public’s right to know about government.
 Attorneys Richard Gagliuso and Gregory V. Sullivan discuss two positive decisions issued by the Supreme Court of New Hampshire earlier this month that will make it easier for the public to oversee its law enforcement agencies and hold police officers accountable for their actions.